Issei Ishida: Acting debut

-Issei was noticed by a television program producer who happened to be present when he was at one of his aunt's concerts, and subsequently appeared in Fuji TV–The Television tenth anniversary drama special Kanashī hodo Otenki.
+Issei was noticed by a television program producer who happened to be present when he was at one of his aunt's concerts, and subsequently appeared in the "Fuji TV–The Television Tenth Anniversary Drama Special" Kanashī hodo Otenki.
 He received attention for his androgynous appearance, gaining the nickname "Femio" (フェミ男).
 He later appeared in the same station's "Boku-tachi no Drama" series, Hōkago.
-After that, he also appeared in hit works such as Hitotsu Yane no Shita and Seija no Kōshin.
+After that, he also appeared in hit works such as Under the Same Roof and Seija no Kōshin.

 Music debut

 His music career started with his debut album "Warning" from Warner Music Japan in 1994.
 The album won a Gold Disk.
 He later released two other albums.
-Before his acting career, he focused on music, using this experience to form "The Big Band!!" (along with DJ Dragon, Shinji Takeda, and others) and work as the keyboardist and vocalist.
-They debuted "Hot Road 1996" from Warner Music Japan in 1996, and performed live at the Akasaka Blitz.
+He had been in bands since before he started acting and used this experience to form "The Big Band!!" (along with DJ Dragon, Shinji Takeda, and others) where he was keyboardist and vocalist.
+They debuted "Hot Road 1996" from Warner Music Japan in 1996, and performed live at Akasaka Blitz.

 Arrest

 On 20 August 2001, he was arrested for violation of the Cannabis Control Law because he was caught in possession of cannabis and LSD.
-He was sentenced to suspended execution.
+He was given a suspended sentence.

 Cheating scandal and subsequent firing

-He later returned to acting in 2003 after a two-year punishment period.
-After that, he resumed activities centered on music, films, theatre, etc.
+He later returned to acting in 2003 after a two-year probation period.
+After that, he resumed activities centered on music, films, and theatre.

 On 26 January 2009, it was discovered that he was cheating on Chiharu Kawai with another woman.
-According to mass media coverage, the woman was pregnant with a child of Ishida.
+According to mass media coverage, the woman was pregnant with Ishida's child.
 After the scandal was brought to light, she lost contact with him and subsequently got an abortion.
 She attempted suicide three times.

 His affiliated office also acknowledged that "dating is not a game", and announced that Ishida would be indefinitely suspended from acting.